Financial Assistance

 There are no age requirements.

-The Fund was established in memory of Eleanor Manning, O.B.E.
+This Fund was established in memory of Eleanor Manning, O.B.E.
 Miss Manning was Chief Commissioner of Girl Guides Australia from 1955 to 1962.
 Eleanor Manning was a Trainer who served in a medical team in the Guide International Service (GIS) in Singapore and Malaya in 1946.
-In later years she was particularly concerned with the support of Guiding in the Asia Pacific Region, including serving on the Sangam Committee.
-She was the first Australian to become a member of the Executive Committee of the World Association of Girl Guides and Girl Scouts from 1960 to 1969 and was Acting Director of the World
+In later years she was particularly concerned with supporting Girl Guiding in the Asia Pacific Region, including serving on the Sangam Committee.
+She was the first Australian to become a member of the Executive Committee of the World Association of Girl Guides and Girl Scouts from 1960 to 1969.
+She was Acting Director of the World Bureau from January-August, 1969.
+During World War II, Miss Manning was a Major in the Australian Women’s Army Service, when she was Controller for NSW and Deputy Controller for the Commonwealth of Australia.
+She was a founder of the Australia -Singapore-Malaysia Association and was the first chairman of the women’s committee of the Australia-Britain Society.

 Irene Fairbairn Fund